h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_18_explanation_alternative.md

 - The LDA projection direction $[0.41, 0.91]$ indicates that tumor size has approximately twice the impact of age on classification
 - The classification threshold is 50.93
 - For the new patient with age 50 years and tumor size 30 mm, LDA predicts a benign tumor with 62% probability
+- For another patient with age 60 years and tumor size 30 mm, LDA predicts a malignant tumor with 54% probability, illustrating how a relatively small change in a feature value can alter the classification outcome

 This application of LDA demonstrates how statistical approaches can be used for medical diagnosis problems, providing not just a classification but also insights into the relative importance of different clinical measurements.